Paddock Wood railway station

-Paddock Wood railway station is on the South Eastern Main Line and Medway Valley Line in south-east England, serving the town of Paddock Wood, Kent.
-The station also serves the villages of Matfield, Brenchley and Horsmonden, which have do not have stations of their own.
+Paddock Wood railway station is on the South Eastern Main Line and Medway Valley Line in south-east England, serving the Borough of Tunbridge Wells town of Paddock Wood.
+The station also serves the villages of Matfield, Brenchley and Horsmonden, which do not have stations of their own.
 It is 34 mi 67 chain down the line from London Charing Cross.
 The station and all trains calling there are operated by Southeastern.

 History

 The South Eastern Railway opened a line from Redhill to Ashford and on to Dover during 1842.
 This bypassed the county town of Maidstone, and a station named Maidstone Road was opened in a rural location on 31 August 1842 to serve the town, 8 mi to the north.
 The village of Paddock Wood developed quickly around the station, which took the name Paddock Wood on 25 September 1844 when the branch line to Maidstone West was opened.
 Another branch line—the Hawkhurst Branch—to the village of Hawkhurst existed between 1892 and 1961.